RobertBergman/screenrecord/memory-bank/techContext.md

 - Recording indicators must be clearly visible
 - Privacy-sensitive recording options must be opt-in
 - All processing occurs client-side for data privacy

+## Best Practices

+### React Best Practices
+- Use functional components with hooks instead of class components
+- Apply proper memoization using `useMemo` and `useCallback` to optimize rendering
+- Avoid accessing `ref.current` properties during render phase
+- Never reassign variables after render, use state management instead
+- Follow rules of hooks - only call at top level, not in conditionals
+- Avoid creating components inside render functions
+- No direct mutation of global state
+- Use pure functions whenever possible
+- Proper cleanup in useEffect hooks to prevent memory leaks
+- Component composition over inheritance

+### TypeScript Best Practices
+- Use explicit return types for all functions
+- Avoid unused imports and declarations
+- Properly handle optional properties with null/undefined checks
+- Use correct module import/export patterns
+- Use explicit type imports (with 'type' keyword) when appropriate
+- Maintain strict null checking
+- Use utility types where appropriate
+- Use interfaces for object shapes and types for unions/primitives
+- Avoid using 'any' type - use unknown or proper typing instead
+- Leverage TypeScript's discriminated unions for complex state management

 ## Development Workflow